 Once a year, Nomura Real Estate Development employees complete a questionnaire regarding the skills, performance, personality, and so on of their supervisors and submit the questionnaires to the Human Resources Division.

 The Group respects employees' freedom of association and the right to collective bargaining, and even at Group companies that do not have labor unions, labor representatives and officers responsible for human resource divisions hold periodic meetings and work to improve the workplace environment.

-Currently, Nomura Real Estate Development and Nomura Real Estate Partners have labor unions, and the labor union membership rate among employees of the three companies as a whole is 48.21% as of April 1, 2020.
+Currently, Nomura Real Estate Development, Nomura Real Estate Partners and UHM have labor unions, and the labor union membership rate among employees of the three companies as a whole is 48.21% as of April 1, 2020.